Mesh Architectures68 Jay St., nr. Water St., Ste. 501, Dumbo; 212-989-3884; mesh.nyc

 Richard Meier & Partners Architects475 Tenth Ave., nr.
 36th St., sixth fl.; 212-967-6060; richardmeier.com

 If you can afford to live in a Meier-designed home, you’ve most certainly arrived.
-Honed over a distinguished career that spans 50 years, the famed architect’s delicate spaces are showcases for views and art, carefully sited and crisply detailed.
-Past projects include the Getty Center in Los Angeles and the iconic Charles and Perry Street Towers in Manhattan.
+Honed over a distinguished career that spans 50 years, the famed architect’s skill at creating delicate spaces, carefully sited and crisply detailed, showcases views and art.

 Robert A.M.
 Stern Architects460 W. 34th St., at Tenth Ave.; 212-967-5100; ramsa.com

-Stern has masterminded sleek skyscrapers and dream houses as well as New York’s Museum for African Art, the Norman Rockwell Museum in Stockbridge, Massachusetts, and Guild Hall in East Hampton.
+Stern has masterminded sleek skyscrapers and dream houses as well as New York’s Africa Center, the Norman Rockwell Museum in Stockbridge, Massachusetts, and Guild Hall in East Hampton.